gislite/webgis-pub/webgis-rst/webgis-src/part2/ch10_ref-Addon/sec01_bookintro/md_sec02_bookintro.md

 ## Instruction of Beginning MapServer

 > Beginning MapServer: Open source GIS development is the first book of its kind.
 It provides a comprehensive introduction to MapServer, a development platform that integrates map mapping technology into Internet applications.
-> You will learn how to build and extend dynamic applications using popular languages ​​such as PHP, Perl, and Python.
+> You will learn how to build and extend dynamic applications using popular languages such as PHP, Perl, and Python.
 > After you have detailed the installation and configuration, you will discover the basic Mapserver themes and examples.
 You will also learn about advanced MapServer features.
 > How to query dynamic data and incorporate it into your application.
 This book ends with the creation of an actual map application.